 It has been determined that there is currently a species of Galapagos giant tortoise that genetically falls in line with the Floreana tortoise (c. elephantopus).
 Except they were found hundreds of kilometres north of Floreana Island, near Wolf Volcano on Isabela Island.
 What’s even more fantastic is that there might be purebread lines of this Floreana species still existing on Isabela.

-Scientists had managed to find a small number of hybrid tortoises over on Wolf Volcano and returned back in December 2008 to continue studying the tortoises found around this area.
-After extracting blood samples from 1,669 tortoises (which is estimated to be 20% of the current tortoise population), scientists found that a small percentage of tortoises sampled did in fact exhibit signs of hybridization between Floreana tortoises and the native species of tortoises found on northern Isabela.
+Scientists managed to find a small number of hybrid tortoises over on Wolf Volcano and returned back in December 2008 to continue studying the tortoises found around this area.
+After extracting blood samples from 1,669 tortoises (which is estimated to be around 20% of the current tortoise population), scientists found that a small percentage of tortoises that were sampled did in fact exhibit signs of hybridization between Floreana tortoises and the native species of tortoises found on northern Isabela.

 Where Do We Go From Here?